naomibuell/DATA607_Project3/README.md

 ### Criteria

--   Criteria field held a JSON object with a few specific one-to-one fields, such as employment type (full-time, part-time) that could be converted into new columns.
+-   Criteria field held a JSON object with a few specific one-to-one fields, such as employment type (full-time, part-time) that could be converted into new columns as part of the tidying process.
 There was however, one JSON field which needed to be converted to its own new table with a foreign key pointing to the jobs table: industries.
 As industries could have one or more values, it represented a one-to-many relationship.
-We created a jobs.industries dataframe which holds the values in a value column along with an id column which points to the ID field in the jobs dataframe.
+We created a `jobs.industries` dataframe which holds the values in a value column along with an id column which points to the ID field in the `jobs` dataframe.

 ### Location